Rahm tells a few Trump-like whoppers in his Stanford talk

 I tell you this to reveal the disconnect between the Chicago that is, after five years of Rahm's reign, and the one that exists in his imagination.

-In Rahm's fantasy world, Chicago's a cutting edge, money-making, Silicon Valley-like high-tech operation that owes its success to a brilliant CEO.
+In Rahm's fantasy world, Chicago's a cutting-edge, money-making, Silicon Valley-like high-tech operation that owes its success to a brilliant CEO.

 In reality, CPS is hopelessly broke and Rahm has no clue how to fix the problem.